Is Social Media Important for B2B Demand Generation?

 The importance of social media for B2B is in constant question.
 The primary question being, “Does social media generate MQLs?”

 This is a valid question and a challenging one to answer.
-Let’s start by addressing this question thoroughly and then dive into tactics you can execute across your campaigns.
+Let’s start by addressing this question thoroughly and then dive into demand generation tactics you can execute across your campaigns.

 Does Social Media Generate MQLs?